mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ![](./images/sparkcontext-01.jpeg)

+When you invoke PySpark interactive shell
+(by calling `$SPARK_HOME/bin/pyspark`),
-When you invoke PySpark interactive shell, two variables are automatically created:
+two variables are automatically created:

 * `sc`: as a `SparkContext` instance
 * `spark` as a `SparkSession` instance

 You may create an instance of `SparkContext` by the following methods:

 ~~~python
 from pyspark import SparkContext